 What are the benefits to adjusting this micro purchase threshold?

 This option could allow your entity to update and streamline your procurement policies to better address the overlapping requirements between local, state, and federal procurement rules.
 This could also help to ensure compliance by removing some confusion as to which requirements apply.

 We would advise to first look at your existing internal policies and any state or local requirements, and why the limits are set as they are.
 Regardless of outside limits, your organization should be comfortable with its policies based on the current internal controls structure.
 Once you know your “ideal” limits, begin to factor in any local/state requirements and these federal requirements.
 This process should allow you to base your decision on what is reasonable to allow for appropriate review to ensure purchases are made responsibly, while reducing administrative burden.

 Are there any other key differences between state and federal requirements regarding purchasing I should be aware of?

-You should be aware that the use of purchasing cooperatives such as COSTARS and PEPPM only count as one quote for federal purposes in most cases.
+You should be aware that the use of purchasing cooperatives such as COSTARS only count as one quote for federal purposes in most cases.
 With the current influx of federal funds, much of which are focused on capital purchases and projects, you might be looking at a $275,000 purchase through COSTARS.
 As this is above $250,000, this would fall under the federal requirements for a sealed bid or RFP, even though you might have complied with all state and local requirements.